dguyentu/portfolio-v4/README.md

 If you encounter issues while setting up or running the project, here are some common problems and their solutions:

-### 1. `ENOENT: no such file or directory, lstat '/Users/dantu/git/profile-v4/.cache'`
+### 1. ENOENT: no such file or directory, lstat './.cache'

 This error typically indicates a corrupted Gatsby cache or a conflict with filesystem operations.